-Where valuation has to be based on models because no market prices are available for the calculation of the fair values required, discretion must be exercised and estimates and assumptions used, and these affects both the assets and the other liabilities shown in the solvency balance sheet.
+Where valuation has to be based on models because no market prices are available for the calculation of the fair values required, discretion must be exercised and estimates and assumptions used, and these affect both the assets and the other liabilities shown in the solvency balance sheet.

 Solvency II amounts should be determined as accurately as possible, taking into account all the relevant information.
-The basis for determining amounts is management's best knowledge regarding the items concerned at the reporting date.
-Nevertheless, it is in the nature of these items that estimates may have to be adjusted in the course of time to take account of new knowledge.
+The basis for determining amounts is management's best knowledge regarding the items